-Having such a sweet tooth, cheesecake has always been a favorite of mine, so when I realized I could make it easily in my Instant Pot Vortex Plus Air Fryer Oven, I hopped to it!
+Having such a sweet tooth, cheesecake has always been a favorite of mine.
+So when I realized I could make it easily in my Instant Pot Vortex Plus Air Fryer Oven, I hopped to it!
 This air fryer cheesecake recipe is outstanding for dinner parties, and it can be made using simple ingredients that you may already have on hand.

 For this recipe, I used the same chocolate Oreo crumbs that I use when making Oma's no-bake cheesecake.
 Seeing as that is one of the cheesecake recipes that I use all the time, and I love the crust so so much.
 I wanted to incorporate that same flavor into this cake.